boywhoroared/practice/frontend_masters/intro_to_react/README.md

 - The `className` prop actually comes from the DOM Element API.
 And yes, coveniently worksaround the `class` keyword clash.

+#### Performance

+You should be very performant on your render paths.
+For example, the `Pizza` component function body is a very hot path and is run many more times than you can see.

+Try to keep these render paths very performant because when they update and they're slow, they can cause things like "sticking" or "jank".

+You don't want to put very heavy lifting in your render paths.
+These are things like side-effects such as IO/Network requests, slow intensive computations.

 #### Proxy IRL

 This project uses Vite to proxy some requests to an API and static assets